metio/terraform-provider-k8s/docs/data-sources/nifi_stackable_tech_nifi_cluster_v1alpha1_manifest.md

 - `algorithm` (String) This is setting the 'nifi.sensitive.props.algorithm' property in NiFi.
 This setting configures the encryption algorithm to use to encrypt sensitive properties.
 Valid values are: 'nifiPbkdf2AesGcm256' (the default value), 'nifiArgon2AesGcm256', The following algorithms are deprecated and will be removed in future versions: 'nifiArgon2AesGcm128', 'nifiBcryptAesGcm128', 'nifiBcryptAesGcm256', 'nifiPbkdf2AesGcm128', 'nifiScryptAesGcm128', 'nifiScryptAesGcm256'.
 Learn more about the specifics of the algorithm parameters in the [NiFi documentation](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#property-encryption-algorithms).
 - `auto_generate` (Boolean) Whether to generate the 'keySecret' if it is missing.
 Defaults to 'false'.

+<a id="nestedatt--spec--cluster_config--create_reporting_task_job"></a>
+### Nested Schema for `spec.cluster_config.create_reporting_task_job`

+Optional:

+- `enabled` (Boolean) Wether the Kubernetes Job should be created, defaults to true.
+It can be helpful to disable the Job, e.g. when you configOverride an authentication mechanism, which the Job currently can't use to authenticate against NiFi.
+- `pod_overrides` (Map of String) Here you can define a [PodTemplateSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/#podtemplatespec-v1-core) to override any property that can be set on the Pod of the create-reporting-task Kubernetes Job.
+Read the [Pod overrides documentation](https://docs.stackable.tech/home/nightly/concepts/overrides#pod-overrides) for more information.

 <a id="nestedatt--spec--cluster_config--host_header_check"></a>